grosser/kennel/Readme.md

  - datadog is updated by travis

 ### Adding a new dashboard
- - go to [datadog dashboard UI](https://app.datadoghq.com/dashboar/lists) and click on _New Dashboard_ to create a dashboard
+ - go to [datadog dashboard UI](https://app.datadoghq.com/dashboard/lists) and click on _New Dashboard_ to create a dashboard
  - get the `id` from the url
- - `RESOURCE=dashboard ID=12345 bundle exec rake kennel:import`
+ - `RESOURCE=dashboard ID=abc-def-ghi bundle exec rake kennel:import`
  - see below

 ### Updating an existing dashboard